-Do whatever needs to be done to relocate your workspace to a room with a door, even if it’s just for the summer.
+Relocate your work space to a room with a door, even if it’s just for the summer.

 Establish Work Hours

-Just this week I pulled out one of my favorite and most useful tools for working at home: A Do Not Disturb sign.
+Just this week I pulled out one of my favorite and most useful tools for working from home: A Do Not Disturb printable.

 But there’s one more printable that I’ve found to be the magic ingredient in keeping my work time interruption free, during summer break and beyond: the “I’ll Be Done Working At” printable.

-I put this printable in a plastic page protector and write the time I’ll be done working in wipe off marker (in case they missed my clearly posted office hours).
+I put this printable in a plastic page protector and write the time I’ll be done working in erasable marker.

 It might be a quick break I’m planning to take or the conclusion of my work time for the day, but there’s an end in sight (literally) for my kids.